Moderate – High

 3 – 4 hours (depending on your fitness & experience level)

-The Kasteelspoort Hiking Trail is undoubtedly one of Cape Town’s most thrilling hiking trails for avid hikers and keen adventurers.
-While the Table Mountain National Park boasts a wide variety of hiking trails to choose from, ranging from beginner to advanced, Kasteelspoort is certainly in a firm favourite and offers a very different feeling and view to the popular Skeleton Gorge hike.
+The Kasteelspoort Hiking Trail i one of Cape Town’s most picturesque hiking trails.
+Table Mountain National Park boasts a wide variety of hiking trails to choose from, ranging from beginner to advanced, Kasteelspoort is certainly in a firm favourite and offers a very different feeling and view to the popular Skeleton Gorge hike.

-This scenic hike is found on the western slopes of Table Mountain and is a great option if you’re looking to escape the large hiking crowds and enjoy a less-congested hiking experience up one of the seven New Wonders of Nature.
+This scenic hike is found on the western slopes of Table Mountain along the 12 Apostles and is a great option if you’re looking to escape the large hiking crowds and enjoy a less-congested hiking experience up one of the seven New Wonders of Nature.
 By taking on the mighty mountain from the Twelve Apostles side, you will be treated with stunning views of the Atlantic Ocean, the Twelve Apostles Mountain Range, Lion’s Head and beyond.
-On a clear day, you’ll even be able to see Robben Island.

 The Kasteelspoort Hiking Trail has two starting points.
 You can either start your hike from the top of Theresa Avenue or from Kloof Nek via the popular Pipe Track Hiking Trail.
 If you choose to start your hike from Theresa Avenue, you will park your car at the top of the avenue in Rontree Estate, Camps Bay and enter the Jeep Track at the SANParks sign at the boom.
 After about a 5 – 10-minute walk along this track, you will get to the start of the Kasteelspoort Trail and embark on a challenging climb up a beautiful ravine.